EBIBioSamples/read_docs/docs/submit/interactively/step-by-step.rst

 .. note:: Please note that registering a BioSample with an ENA checklist is a requirement for submitting data using this sample to ENA.

-Select a Sample Checklist from the `collection of ENA GSC-based Sample Checklists <https://www.ebi.ac.uk/ena/browser/checklists>`_ and make a note of the mandatory, recommended, and optional fields.
+Select either the BioSamples Minimal Checklist (`tsv <https://github.com/EBIBioSamples/read_docs/blob/main/docs/submit/templates/BSDC00001.tsv>`_) (`json <https://www.ebi.ac.uk/biosamples/schemas/certification/biosamples-minimal.json>`_), or select a Sample Checklist from the `collection of ENA GSC-based Sample Checklists <https://www.ebi.ac.uk/ena/browser/checklists>`_ and make a note of the mandatory, recommended, and optional fields.

 Step 2: Download a Template Spreadsheet